kentaroy47/BlazeFace_Person.pytorch/README.md

 - [x] SSD-like model
 - [x] Training script
 - [x] Eval script
+- [x] Focal loss
 - [ ] Trained weights
-- [ ] CenterNet-like detection for more accuracy and faster opereations
+- [x] CenterNet-like detection for more accuracy and faster opereations.
+(Under dev).

 The training and inference is **> 10x faster** than SSD.